Mistborn: The Final Empire: Development

 Sanderson began work on the novel while trying to get his earlier novel Elantris published.
 After writing two early iterations, he shifted his focus to his Stormlight Archive series but chose to delay its publication in favor of completing the Mistborn series because he thought it would serve as a better follow-up to Elantris.

 Reception

 Upon publication, Mistborn: The Final Empire was nominated for the Romantic Times Reviewers' Choice Best Book Award for an Epic Fantasy Novel.

 A review in The Washington Post said "Sanderson's characters aren't particularly well-developed, and the allomancy sometimes feels a little like a video game trick (press X-Y-X-X to burn steel!).
 But he has created a fascinating world here, one that deserves a sequel."
 Forbes magazine praised all of the books in the Mistborn series collectively: "The narrative is crafted with such bloody precision, it's nearly impossible to put the books down."

+Time Magazine listed it as one of the best fantasy books ever written in "The 100 Best Fantasy Books of All Time".